 Dice, Cubes & Gentlemen (2018) - M. David Sherrill

 A tome for the committed backgammon historians out there, this limited edition of 500 hardbacks published by the Union Club offers a history of backgammon as played in the world of exclusive New York City gentleman’s clubs.
 While the copious lists of club champions and award winners may be of interest chiefly to insiders, the book provides entertaining descriptions of the settings and traditions of backgammon play, and encyclopedic illustrated galleries of backgammon books, attractive, illustrations, and facsimiles of early rule sets, as well as a useful historical record of World Champions that we haven’t seen memorialized in book form before.
 Available while supplies last from Carol Joy Cole’s Backgammon Boutique for a substantial but reasonable $150.

 For a more comprehensive list of books written on backgammon, complete with publisher’s information, page lengths, and Tables of Contents, visit Tom Keith’s Backgammon Galore!
 Books page, which reaches back all the way to 1844.
 Keith’s listings also feature quoted reviews of books that he harvested from online forums and publications.

-Also available on the same site, but difficult to find from the homepage, is a remarkable bibliography of backgammon-related books and articles dating back to the 1800’s.
+Also available on the same site, but difficult to find from the homepage, is Art Grater’s remarkable bibliography of backgammon-related books and articles dating back to the 1800’s.